Issue One

-Issue One is an American nonpartisan, nonprofit organization that seeks to reduce the role of money in politics.
+Issue One is an American nonprofit organization that seeks to reduce the role of money in politics.
 It aims to increase public awareness of what it views as problems within the present campaign finance system, and to reduce the influence of money in politics through enactment of campaign finance reform.

 Formation

-Issue One was formed through the merger of two campaign finance reform organizations: Americans for Campaign Reform and Fund for the Republic.
+Issue One was formed in October 2014 through the merger of two campaign finance reform organizations: Americans for Campaign Reform and Fund for the Republic.